How to spot a bot on Facebook: 8 Red flags and tools to protect your profile

 Stay alert, stay protected

-Remember always: if it does not seem right, trust your instincts, report, block, and stay aware.
+Remember always: if it doesn’t seem right, trust your instincts, report it, block, and stay aware.

 Report and block the account right away.
 Do not engage or click on links.

-Bots cannot directly hack accounts, but will attempt phishing or social engineering to get into your account.
+Bots cannot directly hack into accounts, but they will attempt phishing or social engineering tactics to gain access to your account.

 No. They can interact with content, message users, and converse with them for positive purposes, like customer support.